davepinch/pinchy.cc/content/topics/people/s/susie-wiles/birth/early-life-1-1.md

 ---
+title: "birth of Susie Wiles (Wikipedia)"
-title: "Susan Summerall was born on May 14, 1957, as one of three children of Pat Summerall and his wife Kathy Summerall." birth of: Susie Wiles
+✂️: "Susan Summerall was born on May 14, 1957, as one of three children of Pat Summerall and his wife Kathy Summerall." birth of: Susie Wiles
 citation: >-
   Wikipedia contributors.
 (2024, November 12).
 Susie Wiles.
 In *Wikipedia, The Free Encyclopedia*.
 Retrieved 05:45, November 12, 2024, from https://en.wikipedia.org/w/index.php?title=Susie_Wiles&oldid=1256910534